itz-code/itz-code/README.md

 ### Ask me about:
 * my work as a research intern @ Berkeley Lab
-* my experience with web development and crybersecurity as a Girls Who Code SIP participant
+* my experience with web development and cybersecurity as a Girls Who Code SIP participant
 * my interest in artificial intelligence, sparked by AI4ALL @ UC Berkeley
 * my experience as a logistics and social media officer for Hydra Hacks, a hackathon for marginalized gender identities in CS